Get ready to enjoy Boston Events for November 2020!

 Ice Skating Begins at Frog Pond

-Frog Pond in Boston Common opens for ice skating on November 12 at 10am, with free admission through 4pm (all other fees such as for skate rental apply).
-(Date and time to be confirmed for 2019 - but will probably open around mid-November)
+Frog Pond in Boston Common opens for ice skating on November 21 at 10am, with free admission through 4pm (all other fees such as for skate rental apply).

 Be sure to stop by the Lily Pad Cafe snack bar, overseen by the talented chefs from 75 Chestnut and Hampshire House, where you'll enjoy some of the best hot chocolate, Belgium waffles, and cookies in the city.